Polivy Generic Name & Formulations

-Pre-medicate with antihistamine and antipyretic ≥30–60mins prior to dosing.
+Premedicate with antihistamine and antipyretic ≥30–60mins prior to dosing.
 Give by IV infusion.
 Initially 1.8mg/kg over 90mins every 21 days for 6 cycles; if tolerated, may give subsequent doses over 30mins.
+Previously untreated DLBCL, NOS, or HGBL: administer with R-CHP in any order on Day 1 after administering prednisone on Days 1–5 of each cycle.
+Relapsed or refractory DLBCL: administer with bendamustine and a rituximab product in any order on Day 1 of each cycle.
 Dose modifications for adverse reactions: see full labeling.

 Monitor for peripheral neuropathy; interrupt, reduce dose, or discontinue based on severity if occurs.
-Monitor CBCs during treatment; interrupt, reduce dose, or discontinue if cytopenias occur; consider granulocyte colony stimulating factor prophylaxis.
+Monitor CBCs during treatment; interrupt, reduce dose, or discontinue if cytopenias occur.
+For neutropenia: administer prophylactic G-CSF in those on Polivy plus R-CHP; consider prophylactic G-CSF in those on Polivy plus bendamustine/rituximab product.
 Monitor closely for tumor lysis syndrome, serious/fatal infections (eg, sepsis, pneumonia, herpes, CMV); give prophylaxis for Pneumocystis jiroveci pneumonia and herpes virus.
 Monitor closely for infusion-related reactions; interrupt and treat if occurs; permanently discontinue based on severity.
 Monitor for progressive multifocal leukoencephalopathy (PML); withhold if suspected and permanently discontinue if confirmed.
 Risk of hepatotoxicity; monitor LFTs.
 Moderate to severe hepatic impairment: avoid.
 Embryo-fetal toxicity.
 Pregnancy: avoid; exclude status prior to initiation.
 Advise use of effective contraception during and for ≥3 months (females) and ≥5 months (males w. female partners) after last dose.
 Nursing mothers: not recommended (during and for ≥2 months after last dose).

-Neutropenia, thrombocytopenia, anemia, peripheral neuropathy, fatigue, diarrhea, pyrexia, decreased appetite, pneumonia; infusion-related reactions, infection, tumor lysis syndrome, PML, hepatotoxicity.
+Peripheral neuropathy, nausea, fatigue, diarrhea, constipation, alopecia, mucositis, thrombocytopenia, pyrexia, decreased appetite, pneumonia, Grade 3/4 lab abnormalities (lymphopenia, neutropenia, hyperuricemia, anemia); infusion-related reactions, infection, tumor lysis syndrome, PML, hepatotoxicity.